valeria-va/ROS2_rUBot_tutorial_ws/Documentation/02_ROS2_tutorial.md

 Every **Python package** will have the following structure of files and folders:

-- package.xml - File containing meta-information about the package (maintainer of the package, dependencies, etc.).
+- package.xml: File containing meta-information about the package (maintainer of the package, dependencies, etc.).
-- setup.py - File containing instructions for how to compile the package: define the executables, install the extra folders, etc
+- setup.py: File containing instructions for how to compile the package: define the executables, install the extra folders, etc
-- setup.cfg - File that defines where the scripts will be installed.
+- setup.cfg: File that defines where the scripts will be installed.
-- /<package_name> - This directory will always have the same name as your package.
+- /<package_name>: This directory will always have the same name as your package.
 You will put all your Python scripts inside this folder.
 Note that it already contains an empty "__init__.py" file.
+- /resource/<package_name>: stores essential information that ROS 2 uses to understand and manage the package.

 Every **CMake package** will have the following structure of files and folders:
-- CMakeLists.txt file that describes how to build the code within the package (i.e. install the extra folders, etc)
+- CMakeLists.txt: file that describes how to build the code within the package (i.e. install the extra folders, etc)
-- include/<package_name> directory containing the public headers for the package
+- include/<package_name>: directory containing the public headers for the package
-- package.xml file containing meta information about the package (maintainer of the package, dependencies, etc.).
+- package.xml: file containing meta information about the package (maintainer of the package, dependencies, etc.).
-- src directory containing the source code for the package
+- src: directory containing the source code for the package

 Some packages might contain extra folders.
 For instance, the launch folder that contains the package's launch files